agelito/TaleOfCapsuleer/README.md

 # TaleOfCapsuleer
-A small program to make gathering information about other players easier
+A small program to make gathering information about other players easier by opening up Zkill!